bahrus/if-diff/README.md

   <summary>Customizing how content is hidden</summary>
   By default, hidden content is hidden via display:none.
 This may not be the right way in all cases.
 Property "hiddenStyle" can adjust this (first instance per ShadowDOMRoot).

-  In addition, properties/attributes setAttr/set-attr, setClass/set-class, setPart/set-part can be used to set the specified attribute, class, or part, respectively if the value is true, remove the attribute / class / part when false.
+  In addition, properties/attributes setAttr/set-attr, setClass/set-class, setPart/set-part can be used to set the specified attribute, class, or part, respectively.
+If the value is true add the attribute/class/part.
+If the value is false, remove the attribute / class / part.
 </details>

 ### Put to sleep mode

 What if you need to deal with removing lots of DOM elements from view on a low memory device?
-And suppose those DOM elements are instances of bitcoin mining operation custom elements, which provide no ability to go on "pause."
+And suppose those DOM elements are instances of main thread, bitcoin mining operation custom elements, which provide no ability to go on "pause."

 So now, in order to free up memory / liberate the CPU, clearing the way for new DOM elements which need to display, we need to ask out of scope DOM elements that have seen better days [to throw themselves off a cliff](https://www.youtube.com/watch?v=DwD7f5ZWhAk).

 A different element supports this harsh environment -- if-diff-then-stiff, a riff on a [gif](http://maryroach.net/stiff.html)

 The problem is, how can we restore / reincarnate the content from the dead, including its current state of properties / attributes, when time once again fails to freeze at Sunday midnight?
-There are no "serializeThis", "deserializeThat" functions available in the DOM API, like there is for JS Objects <=> JSON.
+There are no "serializeThis", "deserializeThat" functions available in the DOM API, like there are for JS Objects <=> JSON.

 Aha!
 I can sense you glibly thinking via the Force.